aafrieso/i-study-back-end/README.md

-# Welcome and Thank you for your interest in iStudy
+# Welcome and thank you for your interest in iStudy

 Please visit [iStudy Front End](https://github.com/aafrieso/i-study-front-end) to checkout my README and to see more information on iStudy.